We love Science!

 At George Mitchell Primary, children take part in a very wide range of enriching STEM experiences, building a robust bedrock of knowledge, skills and understanding of scientific principles.
 Our children are enthusiastic, curious and ready for the future.

 Primary Science Quality Mark

-We are working towards the Primary Science Quality Mark (PSQM) accreditation.
+We achieved the Primary Science Quality Mark (PSQM) accreditation in March 2021.
 This award is not like other quality marks; it is a year-long development programme which recognises steady improvement and excellence in many aspects of science education, particularly the confident and knowledgeable leadership of science.

 Science starts with curiosity and we believe strongly in igniting that precious spark of joy and interest through events, competitions, experiments and high quality enrichment.

 Our calendar of events includes an annual Science Week each September, a visiting speaker each Spring term, WOW days, fascinating trips to museums, universities and out in the field, and regular exciting events.
 This year we were visited by owls and other birds of prey in a special assembly – a highlight for everyone!